-All Bluetooth trackers offer community help, where you can anonymously ask other tracker users for help when your Bluetooth tracker gets disconnected.
+All Bluetooth tracking tags offer community search, where you can anonymously ask other users for help if your Bluetooth finder gets disconnected.

 GPS trackers do not offer community help since you have a constant connection to either your device or an external service.

 Bluetooth trackers are all pocket-sized.
 Since most people use them to find their misplaced keys or wallet, they are usually the size of a credit card or your regular key chain.
 The idea is that they can keep track of your keys or wallet without adding any extra bulk to your daily necessities.

 Since the technology inside can rely on your phone’s Bluetooth signal and hardware, manufacturers stick to the rule 'less is more' to extend battery life.